 I've read through each of these books so that I could rundown my take on the money lessons, life lessons, and synopsis (as well as age range) each provides.

-Money Book #1: A Smart Girl’s Guide Money (American Girl), Nancy Holyoke
+Money Book for Kids #1: A Smart Girl's Guide Money (American Girl), Nancy Holyoke

 If you're looking for money education geared towards young girls that has a cosmo-girl feel to it, this is your book.
 I particularly love the guidance on how to not only start up a business, but how to figure out your actual profits and not just your overall intake (something would-be biz owners at any age need to hear).
 I also dig the 101 money-making ideas in the back.